IAL Business support | Pearson qualifications

 1 mark for showing the new equilibrium price and quantity (1)

 Knowledge – definition or identification of factors.
 Although a definition is acceptable for the knowledge marks, it is better to give advantages/reasons/disadvantages as required by the question.
+The way/reason/advantage can come in any part of the response but must be provided in order to secure the marks.

 Application – contextualised answers.
 Some candidates miss marks for not applying their knowledge to the business.